 Remote work.
 Employee burnout.
 Re-adjusting to life with the world pandemic.

-The pandemic left human resources (HR) managers’ plates especially full as they helped employees navigate the new normal.
+COVID-19 has left human resources (HR) managers’ plates full as they helped employees navigate the new normal.
 Now, a year after our workplaces changed forever, we’re trying to decide the right way to re-introduce in-office work, and new business trends are emerging.
-Among them are hybrid workplace models (also known as the future of work), giving organizations the benefits of working from home and in-office, and the importance of leveraging HR technology to keep that distributed workforce connected.
+Among them are remote workforce management and hybrid workplace models that are giving organizations the benefits of working from home and in-office, and the importance of leveraging HR technology to keep that distributed workforce connected.

 5 Key HR Technology Trends to Watch in 2021